 Nut: Plastic

-Tuners: G&L Ultra-Lite, open, chrome
+Tuners: G&L/Schaller Ultra-Lite, open, chrome

 Pickups: One, G&L Magnetic Field Design humbucking with adjustable pole pieces